|When||January 1-5, 2015|

 How much does it cost to register?

-The full retail price is US$500/person (US$1000/team), which includes tournament entry and your 4-night hotel stay at the Riviera Hotel & Casino.
+The full retail price without hotel is US$299/person.
+The full retail price with hotel is US$500/person (US$1000/team), which includes tournament entry and your 4-night hotel stay at the Riviera Hotel & Casino.

 We do, however, offer the following early bird specials, which will help you save some money:

-Registration prices will increase to $550*/person if they occur after the December 8th deadline and before December 12th.
-All registrations after December 12th will be $600*/person and subject to availability.
+Registration prices will increase to $550*/person with hotel if they occur after the December 8th deadline and before December 12th.
+All registrations withhotel after December 12th will be $600*/person and subject to availability.

 *Prices do not include Eventbrite ticketing fees.